 - Will being on probation impact my major sequence application?

 - Maybe.
 You should review the Cockrell School’s major sequence policies, and specific questions should be directed to your departmental advisor.

 - Will my engineering probation/dismissal status appear on my grade report?

-- No, but you will be notified by the Student Affairs Office if you are put on probation or dismissed.
+- No, but you will be notified by Engineering Student Services if you are put on probation or dismissed.

 - What do I include in a dismissal appeal?

 - Any circumstances that have impacted your academic performance, and why you did or did not seek assistance.
 If you sought assistance, please provide evidence of this.